-- All applicants are required to complete an Application for Admission and an Enrollment Agreement prior to the start of any program. - 2.
-All applicants must provide a copy of their driver's license, state identification card, work visa, or passport. - 3.
-All applicants must be 17 years or older. - 4.
-All applicants are required to provide a copy their college transcript, high school diploma or GED certificate.
+- All applicants are required to complete an Application for Admission and an Enrollment Agreement prior to the start of any program. - All applicants must provide a copy of their driver's license, state identification card, work visa, or passport. - All applicants are required to provide a copy their college transcript, high school diploma or GED certificate.
 Applicants without a college transcript, high school diploma or GED certificate may submit a vocational letter from an employer addressing reasons for enrollment.